Sebastian1981/DataAnalytics/projects.md

 title: Data Science Project Experience
 ---

 In the following, I provide an overview of the relevant data science projects I conducted throughout the years.
 They will be subdivided into the projects I carried out as a data science professional and those I carried out due to my personal interests.
-Any machine learning or deep learning projects I conducted as a researcher in academia are not listed here focusing on projects more relevant to industry related topics.
+Any machine learning or deep learning projects I conducted as a researcher in academia are not listed here focusing on projects with high relevant to industry related topics.

 ## **Projects as a Data Science Professional:**